vegaprotocol/documentation/docs/releases/overview.md

 Further information on these changes can be found in the updated documentation implemented in issues [5618 ↗](https://github.com/vegaprotocol/vega/issues/5618) and [5619 ↗](https://github.com/vegaprotocol/vega/issues/5619).

-### Version 0.53.1 | 2023-03-22
+### Versions 0.53.1 and 0.53.2 combined | 2023-03-22
 This version was released to the Vega testnet on 22 March 2023.

-Version 0.53.1 addresses a critical mainnet issue.
+This deployment addresses a critical mainnet issue.
 A bug has been identified that caused a network outage at the time that the protocol was promoting a new validator to consensus validator status.
 The issue was caused by insufficient validation of the Tendermint public keys specified in the `announce node` command.

 The fix introduced both resolved the issue and enhances the validation so that this cannot be repeated again.